BawdyAnarchist/QubesTricks/QubesSetup/SetupIdeas.md

 `xset -dpms`
 `xset dpms x y z`  , where x y z are the time in minutes for: standby suspend shutdown

-### xscreenshot

-This script takes a screenshot *from within a running VM*.
-It waits for the next mouse click on a window inside the VM, and saves to the home directory.
-Copy the script to your template VM and place in /usr/bin/

-Tip: use in conjunction with fullscreen to get better captures.